johnwesleyquintero/wesai-ig/README.md

 ## ✨ Features

-- **AI-Powered Image Generation**: Leverages the Hugging Face Inference API with a Stable Diffusion model to create images from text.
+- **AI-Powered Image Generation**: Leverages the Hugging Face Inference API with the `CompVis/stable-diffusion-v1-4` model to create images from text.
 - **Client-Side Focused**: Runs directly in the browser, making it easy to deploy on any static hosting platform.
 - **API Key Management**: A simple settings modal allows you to securely save your Hugging Face API key in your browser's local storage.
 - **A+ Content Mockup**: Automatically generate an e-commerce-ready "A+ Content" mockup from your generated image, ideal for product listings.